Health Insurance at Age 26: Leaving Your Parent's Plan

 Sources

-Information regarding health insurance age eligibility requirements came from HealthCare.gov.
-State-level age restriction data came from the National Conference of State Legislatures.
+Information about health insurance age eligibility requirements is from HealthCare.gov.
+State-level data is from the National Conference of State Legislatures and the state government websites of Florida, Illinois, Nebraska, New Jersey, New York, Pennsylvania, South Dakota and Wisconsin.

 Editorial note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.